yezyilomo/django-restql/README.md

     ]
 ```

+### Using exclude operator(-)
 When using **django-restql** filtering as-is is great if there are no many fields on a serializer, but sometimes you might have a case where you would like everything except a handful of fields on a larger serializer.
-These fields might be nested and trying the whitelist approach is difficult or possibly too long for the url. **django-restql** comes with exclude operator(-) which can be used to exclude some fields in scenarios where you want to get all fields except few.
+These fields might be nested and trying the whitelist approach is difficult or possibly too long for the url. **django-restql** comes with the exclude operator(-) which can be used to exclude some fields in scenarios where you want to get all fields except few.
 Using exclude syntax is very simple,you just need to prepend the field to exclude with the exclude operator(-) when writing your query that's all.
 Take an example below

 ```python
 from rest_framework import serializers